 FYI – This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-- Eggs – bind the dough and add protein.
+- Eggs – Help bind everything together and add a little protein boost.

-- Oat Flour – an easily digestible flour for dogs.
+- Oat Flour – A gentle gluten-free flour that’s easy for dogs to digest.

 Ingredient Notes and Substitutions

-You can substitute the butternut squash with pumpkin puree or mashed sweet potatoes.
-Do not use pumpkin pie mix because it may contain spices that are toxic to dogs.
+You can substitute butternut squash with plain pumpkin puree or mashed sweet potatoes.
+Just be sure to avoid pumpkin pie mix because it may contain spices that aren’t safe for dogs.

 Equipment Needed